safespring/web/content/blogg/2022-03-ssh-keys.md

 * Use the correct cloud user name for the image: i.e., centos for Centos, Ubuntu for Ubuntu, etc. (Google is your friend here.)
 * Have the private key matching the public key in the instance' `authorized_keys` file available to your client.

-Injection of the public key into the cloud user's `authorized_keys` file is done by "cloud-init" when you tell OpenStack which public SSH key to use with the instance.
+Injection of the public key into the cloud user's `authorized_keys` file is done by "cloud-init" when you tell OpenStack which public SSH key (Openstack keypair) to use with the instance.

 So we can appreciate that a lot of stuff happens behind the scenes for the users to securely bootstrap root access to the instances that are provisioned.
-Openstack is just reusing already existing mechanisms long before "the cloud."
+Openstack is just reusing already existing mechanisms from a long time before "the cloud age."
 It's just wrapped in something new called "cloud-init."
 No magic, really!

 ## Best practice